Have fun creating a solar system on construction paper. Cut out different sized planets,

 distances from the Sun.

-is a very small planet and is the
+is the smallest planet (smaller than Earth) and is the

 closest planet to the Sun.
 This planet